 Australia’s National Greenhouse Accounts are made up of a series of comprehensive reports and databases that estimate, and account for, Australia’s greenhouse gas emissions.
 These publications fulfil Australia’s international and domestic inventory reporting requirements.
 The Quarterly Update of Australia’s National Greenhouse Gas Inventory reports on the latest estimates of Australia’s national greenhouse gas inventory.

-In the latest Quarterly Update, Australia's annual emissions for the year to March 2014 (excluding emissions from land use, land use change and forestry) are estimated to be 541.9 Mt CO2-e.
+Australia's annual emissions for the year to March 2015 (excluding emissions from land use, land use change and forestry) are estimated to be 533.9 Mt CO2-e.

-- National emissions levels were unchanged in trend terms for the March 2014 quarter.
+- National emissions levels decreased by 0.4 per cent in trend terms for the March quarter 2015.

-- While annual emissions for the year to March 2014 (excluding the land sector) decreased 1.1 per cent to 541.9 Mt CO2-e compared to the year to March 2013, emissions for the March 2014 quarter increased 1.4 per cent relative to the previous quarter, on a seasonally adjusted and weather normalised basis.
+- Emissions for the March 2014 quarter decreased 0.5 per cent relative to the previous quarter on a seasonally adjusted and weather normalised basis.

 - View all Quarterly Updates of Australia’s National Greenhouse Gas Inventory